contributor860/serpapi-php/README.md

 ## Testing

 We love "true open source", "continuous integration", and Test Driven Development (TDD).
-We use PHPUnit to test our infrastructure around the clock using [GitHub Actions](https://github.com/serpapi/serpapi-php/actions/workflows/serpapi-php.yml) to achieve the best QoS (Quality Of Service).
+We use PHPUnit to test our infrastructure around the clock using [GitHub Actions](https://github.com/serpapi/serpapi-php/actions/workflows/serpapi-php.yml) to achieve the best QoS (Quality of Service).

-The `tests/` directory includes specifications which serve the dual purposes of examples and functional tests.
+The `tests/` directory includes specifications that serve the dual purpose of examples and functional tests.

 Set your secret API key in your shell before running tests: